-5. Click the Upload File & Restore button that displays in the Restore section.
+- 6. Click Open. - 7.
+Click the Upload File & Restore button that appears in the Restore section.

 This starts the uploading process and restores the configuration file from the system running the RMI.
 A messages show the upload and library restart.
 Once the library comes back online, you need to log back in.